Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Discussion

 \subsection{Dual quasar}

-The pairs have a mean redshift of $\langle z\rangle$ = 1.446 and extend to a maximum of z = 2.758, with eight systems at z $\ge$ 1.5.
-This redshift lies at z$\sim$1–3, often referred to as the cosmic noon, when both star formation and SMBH accretion are most active and galaxy interactions are frequent \citep{Hopkins2006, Hopkins2008, Aird2010MNRAS}.
-Therefore, our sample provides a useful window into the evolution of SMBH pairs in merging galaxies during this key epoch \citep{Glikman2023ApJ,Shen2023ApJ}.
+The pairs have a mean redshift of $\langle z\rangle$ = 1.525 and extend to a maximum of z = 2.758, with nine systems at z $\ge$ 1.5.
+Figure \ref{z_distribution} shows the distribution of the mean pair redshifts.

-Our sample comprises dual quasars with angular separations of \(\sim4\arcsec\) to \(12\arcsec\), a regime that is well suited to wide-field imaging surveys and enables an efficient search over large sky areas.
-Over this separation range, our selection is less affected by several issues that commonly complicate closer-pair searches: close dual nuclei can remain unresolved and therefore be missed in seeing-limited data \citep{Liu2011ApJ, Fu2011a, Comerford2012ApJ}, while spectroscopic identification can suffer from source confusion due to fibre spillover effects \citep{Husemann2018, Pfeifle2023ApJ} or from extended narrow-line regions that may mimic dual-nucleus signatures \citep{H.Fu2012ApJ, H.Fu2018ApJ, Keel2019MNRAS}.
-It is worth noting that the spectroscopy used for our sample was not obtained strictly in the same observing epoch.
-Given the intrinsic variability of AGN, such non-simultaneous observations may introduce modest differences in the continuum shape, equivalent widths, and flux calibration for a subset of objects (e.g., \citealt{MacLeod2010, Schmidt2010, Salvato2011}).
+Our sample comprises dual quasars with separations of \(\sim4\arcsec\) to \(12\arcsec\), which can be spatially resolved in most wide-field imaging surveys.
+Over this separation range, our selection is less affected by several issues that commonly complicate closer-pair ($<$ 3\arcsec) searches: they may be unresolvable and missed in seeing-limited data \citep{Liu2011ApJ, Fu2011a, Comerford2012ApJ}, while the spectroscopic identification may suffer from source confusion due to fibre spillover effects \citep{Husemann2018, Pfeifle2023ApJ} or from extended narrow-line regions that may mimic dual-nucleus signatures \citep{H.Fu2012ApJ, H.Fu2018ApJ, Keel2019MNRAS}.
+It is worth noting that the spectra used for our sample was not obtained contemporaneously.
+Since each AGN can exhibit intrinsically variable, the observed differences between the two components may reflect both their genuine source differences and epoch-dependent variations in the continuum shape, emission-line equivalent widths, and flux calibration (e.g., \citealt{MacLeod2010, Schmidt2010, Salvato2011}).
+We therefore treat mild spectral differences with caution and do not regard them as decisive evidence for a dual quasar classification.
+The classification is instead based on a combination of diagnostics, including $\lvert \Delta v_r \rvert$, emission-line profile differences, BAL presence or absence, source morphology, and the visibility of a plausible foreground deflector.
+Thus, the identification of dual quasars in our sample is based on a holistic assessment of the available spectroscopic and imaging information.